LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ARK436L2SA_DIRK_6_3_4"`` to :c:func:`ARKStepSetTableName` or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
-This is the implicit portion of the default 4th order additive method.
 Both the method and embedding are A-stable; additionally the method is L-stable (this is the implicit portion of the ARK4(3)6L[2]SA method from :cite:p:`KenCarp:03`).

 .. math::